 In and around Kvareli almost everything revolves around the theme of wine.
-The town is located in the Kindzmarauli Microzone.
-Kindzmarauli is a semi-sweet red wine made from the Saperavi grape.
+The town is located in the Kindzmarauli Microzone (Kindzmarauli is also the name of a semi-sweet red wine made from the Saperavi grape).
 In the Kvareli municipality, large industrial enterprises such as Kindzmarauli Cooperation or Khareba produce huge amounts of wine.
 There are also many small wineries where innovative winegrowers produce excellent wines, often according to the old Georgian Kvevri method.

 A touch of Switzerland in Kakheti